0x00002a/AmmoMgr/README.md

 ## Introduction

 Weapons kinda suck at sharing ammo, in the event that one of them actually draws ammo from any containers you just know its gonna hog it all rather than sharing.
 This script does a robin hood - yoinks its excess its ammo and shares it between all other weapons on the same network.
 Sound cool?
-That's not all my friend, it also prints the all your weapons ammo levels with pretty progress bars and colours!
+That's not all my friend, it also displays all your weapons ammo levels with pretty progress bars and colours!

 ## Features